blazium-engine/blazium-docs/tutorials/plugins/editor/import_plugins.rst

 We can use the ``match`` statement here to make the code more structured.
 This way it's easy to add new presets in the future.
 We use the catch all pattern to return something too.
-Although Godot won't ask for presets beyond the preset count you defined, it's always better to be on the safe side.
+Although Blazium won't ask for presets beyond the preset count you defined, it's always better to be on the safe side.

 If you have only one preset you could simply return its name directly, but if